keikai/doc/dev-ref/book_model/Cell_Style_and_Format.md

 # Overview

-There are 2 parts of information stored in cells, one is "data" and another is '"style"'.
+There are 2 parts of information stored in cells, one is **"data"** and another is **"style"**.
 In this section, we are going to introduce the "style" part which includes alignment, border, border color, font family, font size, and font style.

-Spreadsheet supported border style and font depend upon a browser's capability.
+Spreadsheet supported border style and font depending upon a browser's capability.

 | Style Feature | Limitation                                                                                           |
 | ------------- | ---------------------------------------------------------------------------------------------------- |